SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 *"Launch the game for debugging (DX11)"*
 Launches the DirectX11 version of the game with arguments to enable debugging it.

+### `witcherscript-ide.game.recompileScripts`
+*"Recompile game scripts"*
+Remotely connects to the game to trigger script recompilation.

+### `witcherscript-ide.game.execConsoleCommand`
+*"Execute console command"*
+Remotely connects to the game to execute a command that would normally be entered in the debug console.

 ### `witcherscript-ide.misc.openLogs`
 *"Open extension logs"*
 Open WIDE's language client output view.